P-Wright/dotfiles/notes/vim_howto.md

   - h 'head' of current file path

 # Autocompletion
+  - General: in pop-window for matches
+    - C-N/C-P to go forward back
+    - C-y to select item under curster
   - Autocomplete a file path?
     - C-x C-f while over partial name
+  - Autocomplete a keyword in the current file:
+    - C-x C-n
+  - Autocomplete a tag that is in current CTAGs database
+    - C-x C-]
   - In command mode (:) how do you paste the current buffer path?
     - Ctrl-R %

 # Map commands to other tmux panes to leader key
 - nnoremap <leader>c :silent !tmux send-keys -t 2 'clear' C-m <Enter> <bar> :redraw! <Enter>